 , the second city of Delhi was built which is known as Siri.
 Today, Siri is situated where the Siri Fort

 The third city of Delhi - Tughluqabad was founded by the Tughluq dynasty

 soon after in 1320 AD.
 However, very little remains of this can be seen in present day Delhi.
 The fourth city of Delhi - Jahanpanah

 built the fifth city of Delhi in 1354 AD - Firozabad District

 .
 The Tughlaq's were succeeded by the Central Asian Turk, Timur, who was later succeeded by the Sayyid dynasty.
 The Lodi dynasty followed very soon and the only interesting architectural features added by them were the tombs, the finest of which may be seen at the Lodi Gardens.

 fought in 1526 marked the beginning of Mughal dynasty

 in India, a period in Indian history that was very significant.
 Babur

 that were interrupted by a 15-year break in Mughal rule when Sher Shah Suri

 an Afghan king ruled over Delhi.
-He built the fort Din-Panah - the 6th city on the banks of the Yamuna, which is presently known as the Purana Qilain.
-When Emperor Akbar
+He built the fort Din-Panah - the 6th city on the banks of the Yamuna, which is presently known as the “Purana Qilain”.

 .
-However in 1628 AD, Delhi was again made the capital of the Mughal Empire under the reign of Emperor Shah Jahan
+However in 1628 AD, Delhi was again made the capital of the Mughal Empire under the reign of Emperor Shah Jahan.
+In Shah Jahan

 Delhi witnessed chaotic times, different rulers and dynasties and finally in 1803 AD, the British Government in India

 in 1857.
 Though the revolt did not reach its objected end, Delhi became a thorn in the eyes of the British.